Does urgent care test for STDs? Everything you need to know

 Screening for HPV during a pap smear is the best way to determine if further treatment is needed or if the virus will clear on its own.

 The good news is that the dangerous strains of HPV can be prevented with a vaccine.
-It is recommended that both boys and girls get vaccinated for HPV at 11 years old.
-The vaccine should be administered twice, 6-12 months apart.
+It is recommended that boys and girls get vaccinated for HPV at 11 years old.
+The vaccine should be administered twice, six to 12 months apart.
+If the person was not vaccinated when they were younger, it’s ideal to get vaccinated if you’re under 26.

 Chlamydia